hevmarriott/DNAscanv2/README.md

 ```
 ##### List of genes

 You can restrict the analysis to a list of genes.
 In this case you only need to generate a list of genes (see example in DNAscan/data) and specify the path to it in paths_configs.py.
-No flags need to be used in this case and DNAscan will read (non-case-sensitive) the list and restrict the analsyis to the appropriate genome regions.
+No flags need to be used in this case and DNAscan will read (non-case-sensitive) the list and restrict the analysis to the appropriate genome regions.

  ```bash
 cat list_of_genes.txt